 However, with rising tourist numbers harming some of Spain’s most popular spots, it is becoming more and more important to travel sustainably and one of the best ways you can do this is by visiting this beautiful nation in the offseason.
 While fewer tourist crowds is definitely a plus for when it comes to visiting Spain in winter, there are numerous other benefits to travelling in the cooler months.

-We spent the months of January through March in Spain in 2019 and while it certainly wasn’t the high season, we really can think of no better time of year to visit this amazing country.
-While the weather isn’t going to be perfect for lounging on the beach, it is still warmer and sunnier than 95% of Europe and the tourist crowds were next to nothing.
+Having visited Spain in the winter many times, we really can think of no better time of year to visit this amazing country.
+While the weather isn’t going to be perfect for lounging on the beach, it is still warmer and sunnier than 95% of Europe and the tourist crowds are next to nothing.

-So if you’re interested in travelling more responsibly while also avoiding the worst of December-March in Europe, you should really consider visiting Spain in winter.
+So if you’re interested in getting a bit of winter sun and avoiding the worst of December-March in Europe, you should really consider spending winter in Spain.
 There are so many benefits to travelling to this wonderful country during the cooler months and your travels are not likely to be impeded.

 Why You Should Visit Spain in Winter

-There are countless reasons why you should visit Spain in winter, not only including that the weather is (generally) warmer than elsewhere in Europe and the tourist crowds are at a low.
+There are countless reasons why you should plan a trip to Spain in winter, not only including that the weather is (generally) warmer than elsewhere in Europe and the tourist crowds are at a low.
 However, these are still particularly good reasons to visit.